11 steps for PR crisis management

 Run your crisis response messages past them.

-Tony in accounts thinks the message is a winner.
-Dave in IT can’t relate to it.
+Danny in accounts thinks the message is a winner.
+Sam in IT can’t relate to it.
 Steve in sales has scheduled a meeting with HR.
 Pete in operations hasn’t got a clue.

 A diverse team will give you different perspectives.
 Could your messages be misinterpreted?
 Will they fuel the crisis fire?
 What works for some, may offend or baffle others.